We also

 Our

-first event will be a reading of new short plays by local
+first event will be a reading of new short plays by

-lower level at 650 Fifth Avenue.
+the lower level at 650 Fifth Avenue.
 Enter on 52nd Street.
 No admission fee.

 Featuring: